semehal62/-airbnb-clone-project./README.md

 * Securing payments: Prevents fraud and protects financial details.
 * Controlling access: Stops unauthorized users from accessing sensitive data.
 * Preventing abuse: Ensures system stability and reliable service.
+## CI/CD Pipeline

+CI/CD pipelines automate the process of integrating, testing, and deploying code changes, ensuring faster and more reliable updates.
+They are important

+because they help catch bugs early, improve code quality, and enable continuous delivery of new features.
+Tools like GitHub Actions and Docker are

+commonly used to set up and manage these pipelines.